perlun/perlun.eu.org/_i18n/en/_posts/2021-06-02-rewriting-git-history-with-git-filter-branch.md

 ### Step 6: Pushing the result to our new GitHub repo

-Once we are done with all of the above, let's push it to our newly created GitHub project:
+Once we are done with all of the above, let's try pushing it to our newly created GitHub project:

 ```
 $ git push -u origin HEAD